claudiarella/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I’m a graduate student in Theoretical High Energy Physics at the University of Oxford with a strong interest in Algebra and Topology.
-I'm funded by the scholarship Torno Subito by Regione Lazio (Italy).
-In 2017-18 I contributed to the positron-on-target experiment PADME at INFN-LNF (Italy).
+I’m a graduate student in Mathematical Physics at the University of Geneva and an Excellence Fellow of the National Centre of Competence in Research SwissMAP.
+In 2017 I contributed to the positron-on-target experiment PADME at INFN-LNF, Italy.
 See the [experiment website][1].
+In 2019 I started working on on the research topic of Motivic Feynman Amplitudes.

 [1]: http://w3.lnf.infn.it/research/particle-physics/padme/?lang=en